The following Statement was made on Wednesday 3 June in the House of Commons.

 The aviation and travel industry is home to some of Britain’s most successful businesses and supports thousands of jobs.
 Across Government, we understand how tough the public health measures to prevent a second wave of coronavirus are for this sector.
 The industry has a proud record of making the safety of its passengers and staff its No. 1 priority.
 It also has a record of dynamism and innovation.
 Engagement with the industry is crucial, and we are asking it to work with us on these measures.

 We are liaising with bodies such as the International Civil Aviation Organisation on this and other Covid-19-related issues, and we will continue to work closely with companies and carriers.
-That is why, with my right hon.
-Friend the Transport Secretary, we will tomorrow host a roundtable to work across the travel sector and the broader business sector on how we can innovate and move forward together and form a long-term plan for the industry.
+That is why, with my right honourable friend the Transport Secretary, we will tomorrow host a round table to work across the travel sector and the broader business sector on how we can innovate and move forward together and form a long-term plan for the industry.
 The Government and the industry share the same aim: to get Britain and our economy moving again in a way that is safe and practical for everyone.

 Currently there should only be essential travel, but we will continue to work across Government and with the sector to explore all options for future safe travel.
 Any international approaches will be bilateral and agreed with the other countries concerned, and of course we will need to ensure that those countries are deemed to be safe.
 We are not alone in our fight against this disease or in the measures that we have taken to stop it.